Perichondritis of the auricle H61.0

 This section has been translated automatically.

 Painful redness and swelling of the auricle.
 Hot, protruding auricle.
-The relief of the auricle is no longer visible.
-Possibly light to moderate fever.
+The relief of the auricle is no longer recognizable.
+Possibly mild to moderate fever.
 Regional lymphadenopathy.
-Untreated, pus accumulates between the cartilage and the perichondrium.
-This leads to the risk of focal necrosis of the auricular cartilage and deformation of the auricle (Thill MP et al. 2016).
-Typical is the recess of the earlobe.
+If left untreated, pus accumulates between the cartilage and the perichondrium.
+This creates the risk of focal necrosis of the ear cartilage and deformation of the pinna (Thill MP et al. 2016).
+The recess of the earlobe is typical.

 Diagnosis